-Potential Underlying Causes to Common PCOS Signs & Symptoms
+The Potential Underlying Causes and Common Signs & Symptoms of PCOS:

 Some people are unaware that when the adrenals fatigue they can have a direct impact on the ovaries.

-There are special holistic lab test not typically run in traditional medical clinics that we sometimes utilize to determine the adrenal glands connection to PCOS.
+There are special holistic lab test not typically run in traditional medical clinics that we can utilize to determine if the adrenal glands are connected to the patient’s PCOS.

-Having an elevation in two of your body’s most powerful fat storing hormones certain does’t bode well for weight loss.
+Having an elevation in two of your body’s most powerful fat storing hormones certain doesn’t bode well for weight loss.

 When the egg is not released correctly from the ovary a cyst can develop.
 Eventually, multiple cysts develop often know as, “The Ring of Pearls.”